Nested Pseudo Likelihood Estimation of Continuous-Time Dynamic Discrete Games: The CTNPL Estimator

 Originally introduced for discrete time models, the NPL algorithm is a sequential method to find the NPL estimator.
 This is why it is possible for the NPL algorithm to fail to converge to a consistent estimator even if the NPL estimator is consistent.
 Ideally, the NPL algorithm could converge to the consistent estimator if it can be evaluated at every fixed point, but this may be infeasible in practice.

 Starting from \cite{PS10}, several papers have investigated the convergence of the NPL algorithm. \cite{KS12} show that a key determinant of the convergence of the NPL algorithm is the contraction property of the mapping $\Psi$ and propose a local convergence condition for NPL estimator in discrete time. \cite{Aguirregabiria2019} investigate this further and show that even when the population mapping is stable the algorithm can fail to converge when the sample NPL mapping is unstable.
 We extend these arguments to the CTNPL estimator and derive a local convergence condition for continuous time models that is analogous to the condition of \cite{KS12}.
+Although we see improved convergence in practice due to the sequential nature of moves, as discussed in Section~\ref{sec:sequential}, it is still possible to have multiple equilibria and unstable equilibria in the continous time setting.\footnote{We explore a simple $2 \times 2$ entry model with multiple equilibria in Appendix~\ref{sec:psd08}.}

 For simplicity, we define $\Psi_\theta \equiv \nabla_{\theta}\Psi(\theta^*, \sigma^*)$ and $\Psi_\sigma \equiv \nabla_{\sigma}\Psi(\theta^*, \sigma^*)$.
 Let $P$ be an aggregate transition probability matrix between states where the elements $P_{kl}$ of $P$ are